taiwoayeni2021/hotel-bookings-sql/README.md

 # hotel-bookings-sql
-SQL queries for analyzing hotel bookings and revenue trends
+SQL queries for analyzing hotel bookings and revenue trends.